pDommalapati/Variable-Transformation-for-Mutual-Fund-Regression/README.md

 I worked on a high-value regression model using mutual fund data to predict two key outcomes: board member count (BoardMem) and average manager salary (AvgSalary).
-The goal was to find the right mathematical tweaks—called transformations—that make the relationship between my chosen predictor (e.g., total net assets) and each outcome as straight-line (linear) as possible
+The goal was to find the right mathematical tweaks—called transformations, that make the relationship between my chosen predictor (e.g., total net assets) and each outcome as straight-line (linear) as possible

 **My role & approach**